dainst/civers-prototype/docs/README_TECHNICAL.md

 The webscraping unit download that file and stores it locally under the given path, such that a webserver on the local server can deliver it together with the `index.html` of the archived page.

+### Image blobs

+Sometimes images are delivered to the browser in the form of blobs.
+The `src` attributes of the `img` tags then reference something like the following: `blob:https://arachne.dainst.org/98fa9127-0ae4-417e-b207-b9dc08fbcce6`.
+These URLs cannot be used to download the fetch the images directly from the server, as they are not "static" artefacts.
+With a tool like Selenium, however, one can execute JavaScript to convert the blobs in the context of the running page.
+The result is then *base64* converted and is saved to a file on a storage site on the local machine.
+The `src` fields of the `img` tags then get adjusted accordingly, to reference the local files.